SawwmyaP/DSA-Problem-Solutions/README.md

 - Merged Sorted Linked List
 - Detect Cycle
 - Remove nth node of a LL
+- Remove Duplicates in a LL
+- Length of a LL
+- Reversing k Nodes in a LL
+- Intersection of a LL
+- Search for Elements
+- Split Circular LL

+### Stacks
+- Decimal to Binary
+- Stack using Arrays
+- Sorted Stack
+- Next Greater Element
+- Reversing a String using Stacks
+- Stock Span
+- Infix to Prefix
+- Infix to Postfix

 > as we will move further, more topics and more problems be adding here (more problems for each topic as well)